 In all fairness, I was not the first to discover “layering” car wax products.
 Autoglym and Klasse both beat me to it with their two-step systems.
 However, I do believe I was the first to discover and document applying a pure Carnauba wax over a sealant for the deepest, darkest shine possible.

 SIX PERFECT SHINE REQUIREMENTS

 Good Paint Condition

-For the first 12 to 18 months of a new car's life, the paint is relatively oxidation-free and in good condition.
-If you maintain your new car's paint with regular washing and protection, oxidation will remain minimal, and cleaning the paint will be a minor task.
-At a minimum, you should wash your car weekly.
-If you don't have time to wash weekly, try Quick Detailing.
+For the first 12 to 18 months of a new car’s life, the paint is relatively oxidation-free and in good condition.
+If you maintain your new car’s paint with regular washing and protection, oxidation will remain minimal, and cleaning the paint will be a minor task.
+At a minimum, you should wash your car once a week.
+If you don’t have time to wash weekly, try Quick Detailing.